AlbertoOlivares24/AlbertoOlivares24/README.md

-- 👋 Hi, I’m @AlbertoOlivares24 Im a begginer programming trying to improve
+- 👋 Hi, I’m @AlbertoOlivares24 I'm a student at FIU University in the hopes of becoming a software developer
-- 🌱 Student
+- 🌱 I have experience with Python, Java, some C++ and some web-development
-- 📫 You can reach me at Mr.Moon#5266 on discord for now
+- 📫 You can reach me at Mr.Moon#0617

 <!---
 MrMoon24/MrMoon24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.